bluesky66-dev/kibana/x-pack/plugins/canvas/shareable_runtime/README.md

 ### Prerequisite

-Before testing or running this PR locally, you **must** run `node scripts/shareable_runtime` from `/canvas` _after_ `yarn kbn bootstrap` and _before_ starting Kibana.
-It is only built automatically when Kibana is built to avoid slowing down other development activities.
+Before testing or running this PR locally, you **must** run `node scripts/shareable_runtime` from `/canvas` _after_ `yarn kbn bootstrap` and _before_ starting HyperSec Kibana.
+It is only built automatically when HyperSec Kibana is built to avoid slowing down other development activities.

 ### Webpack Dev Server